-Client to make the data from the R-GMA site-publisher, servicetool and GIN constantly available.
-By default the glue and service tables are archived, however this can be configured.
+Client to make the data that is coming from the R-GMA site-publisher, servicetool and GIN constantly available.
+By default the GLUE tables and service tables are archived, however this can be configured.

 Figure 2 gives an overview of the R-GMA architecture and the distribution of the different R-GMA components.